Lvenia/tailored-cv-app/README.md

     * resumeCustomHooks allow avoiding in each page of Resume Settings section:
       * importing AppContext and useContext;
       * calling useContext, destructuring state and dispatch;
-      * defining editedsectionName and isEdited;
+      * defining editedSectionName and isEdited;
+      * useMultipleInputsRefAssign allows not to call useRef in each multiple input entry with start, end, header, subheader, bullets input structure and not to repeat ref object assigment to ref property of INPUT_DEFINITIONS object
 ---

 ### Plan